Shipwrecked Max

 Shipwrecked Max (German: Rendezvous im Paradies, Swedish: Skeppsbrutne Max) is a 1936 Austrian-Swedish drama film directed by Fritz Schulz and Sigurd Wallén and starring Max Hansen, Gull-Maj Norin and Brita Appelgren.
+The script was written by no less than half a dozen writers, including Börje Larsson.

-It was produced in separate German and Swedish-language versions.
+The film was produced in separate German and Swedish-language versions.
 Such Multiple-language version were common in the first few years of sound film before dubbing became more widespread.

-It was shot at the Sundbyberg Studios in Stockholm The film's sets were designed by the art directors Bertil Duroj and Bibi Lindström.
+The film was shot at the Sundbyberg Studios in Stockholm The film's sets were designed by the art directors Bertil Duroj and Bibi Lindström.